Pregnancy is a big change in your life and there's a lot of opinions presented as facts out there. When choosing a prenatal

 There's a common misconception that you need a prenatal if you're pregnant - like it's some prerequisite to having a healthy baby that comes with the conception.
 The simple truth is that prenatal supplements are just that - supplements.
 They won't prevent health issues or protect your child from something more serious.

 Taking a prenatal helps when you're not getting everything you need from your already (hopefully) balanced diet.
-Because having a child throws off your biology and the way your body processes nutrients (because growing an entire new human inside you will do that), it might be a good idea to take a pill that throws extra grams of iron your way to help you out.
+Having a child can throw off your biology and the way your body processes nutrients (because growing an entire new human inside you will do that) so it might be a good idea to take a pill that throws extra grams of iron your way to help you out.

 That said, if you're prepared to take the new addition into account, providing the extra nutrition through your diet is completely doable and a supplement might not be needed.
 Or perhaps not a full prenatal but other supplements.

 The ingredients offered in prenatals set them apart from other multivitamins.
 First, they're designed for a woman's biology.
 The proportions of the nutrients are more focused on specific recommended doses for women than the general dose of other multivitamins.
 This helps narrow down the supplements containing too much or too little of something.
 You should still look at the amounts when choosing but they'll be more around what you're looking for.

 Second, a prenatal is focused on baby health and the development of the fetus.
 Certain nutrients like folic acid and iron are extremely important to the growth of a fetus.
 Other supplement combinations may leave out or not have enough for proper development.

 So now you're wondering what you need from a prenatal.
 Well, there are a couple nutrients you should be monitoring to make sure your baby grows up nice and strong.
 Others you might be lacking due to a change of diet.
 Here's what you need:

 help in the brain but it helps with spinal cord development too.
 Getting too little of it can increase the risk of birth defects but keeping up the recommended amount helps make sure you and your baby are healthy.